FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task4.md

 {{% /notice %}}

 {{% notice info %}}
 **Note:** This task will create a Fortigate Autoscale deployment suitable for a customer demo environment.
-This environment is complete with a Transit Gateway (TGW) and complete spoke VPC's.
 {{% /notice %}}

 {{% notice info %}}
-**Note:** Documentation for the template variables can be found here: https://github.com/fortinetdev/terraform-aws-cloud-modules/tree/main/examples/spk_tgw_gwlb_asg_fgt_igw
+**Note:** Documentation for the template variables can be found here: https://github.com/fortinetdev/terraform-aws-cloud-modules/tree/main/examples/spk_gwlb_asg_fgt_gwlb_igw
 {{% /notice %}}

 * This workshop will assume your access_key and secret_key are already exported into your environment.
 Remove the "access_key" and "secret_key" lines and fill in the "region" you intend to use for your deployment.